Benny93/docker-redis-cluster/README.md

 The cluster is 6 redis instances running with 3 master & 3 slaves, one slave for each master.
 They run on ports 7000 to 7005.

-It also contains 2 standalone instances that is not part of the cluster.
-They are running on port 7006 & 7007
+~~It also contains 2 standalone instances that is not part of the cluster.
+They are running on port 7006 & 7007~~ This fork was created to get rid of the two standalone instances.

 This image requires at least `Docker` version 1.10 but the latest version is recommended.

+# Fork notes
+- Added Notifications to conf files.

 # Available tags